The Directors have the pleasure of presenting the Forty Seventh Annual Report of yourCompany together with the Audited

 (c) Secretarial Auditor

 As required by Regulation 34 read with Schedule V of the Listing Regulations aseparate Report on Corporate Governance forms part of the Annual Report.
-The report onCorporate Governance also contains certain disclosures required under the Companies Act2013.
-A certi3cate from the Statutory Auditors of the Company regarding compliance ofconditions of Corporate Governance as stipulated under Clause E of Schedule V of theListing Regulations forms part of this report as Annexure-F.
+The Report onCorporate Governance also contains certain disclosures required under the Companies Act2013.
+A certificate from the Statutory Auditors of the Company regarding compliance ofconditions of Corporate Governance as stipulated under Clause E of Schedule V of theListing Regulations forms part of this Report as Annexure-F.

 EXTRACT OF ANNUAL RETURN